aaronparker/aaronparker.github.io/_posts/2006-08-25-profile-changes-in-windows-vistalonghorn-server.md

 categories:
   - Microsoft
 ---
 Windows Vista and Windows Server 2008 introduce a number of new user profile paths and environment variables that differ from earlier versions of Windows and these changes may have an impact on scripts such as logon scripts and application install scripts.
 Most scripts should work correctly - VBScript scripts that use system functions to find folder paths should work as expected, however batch scripts that use environment variables or hard codes scripts will require modifications.
-Here&#8217;s a short run down of the changes.
+Here's a short run down of the changes.

 The following table lists the old profile path and the corresponding new path under Windows Vista/Windows Server 2008: